shashikantb/localpulse/home/meghaborase1/app/localpulse/README.md

 - Node.js (v18 or later recommended)
 - npm or yarn
 - A running PostgreSQL instance (either local or cloud-hosted)
+- A process manager like `pm2` for production.
 - NGINX or another reverse proxy for production deployments.

 ## Environment Variables